joseMorosoli/intergen-mcs/README.md

 - 02-calculate-pgs.Rmd - implementation of LDPred2 pipeline to calculate PGS.
 - 03-data-preparation.Rmd - new variables and dataframes to use in the analysis phase.
 - 04-main-analyses.Rmd - trio models and model comparison.
+- 05-visualisation.Rmd - plotting results.
-- 05-power-trio.Rmd - power analyses for polygenic score approach using trios.
+- 06-power-trio.Rmd - power analyses for polygenic score approach using trios.

 The original pipeline to compute polygenic scores with LDpred2 can be found at https://github.com/AndreAllegrini/LDpred2